UAA-Robo/tree-ring/README.md

 ## Bundle program into an executable for Windows
-To compile this program go open the terminal in the directory of gui.py and run `pyinstaller gui.py --onefile --windowed`.
+To compile this program go open the terminal in the directory of gui.py and run `python -m PyInstaller gui.py --onefile --windowed`.
 This will not work on Mac due to strict camera permission.

 ## TODO:
 - QT application (gui.py):
+    - Looks: Fix black text, curve camera corner -> Mya
-    - Stop automation program (maybe pause) -> Dawson (by 1/23)
+    - Change Warning for no camera detected. -> Dawson (done)
-    - Select where to store photos -> Dawson (by 1/23)
+    - Kinda bug where still start automation if no location -> Dawson (by 1/30)
-    - Adjust movement length -> Mya, Anthony (by 1/23)
-    - Input core length  TO CM -> Mya (by 1/23)
+    - Pause automation program  -> Dawson (by 1/30)
-    - Make pretty (Make image smaller, or app bigger)  -> Mya (by 1/23)
     - Error handleing -> Dawson
-    - App downloading -> Mya
+    - Fix app downloading -> Mya (by 1/30)
+    - Possibly Merge listening thread + videostream thread -> MYA LOOOK
+    - Handle errors in gui.py instead of automation.py -> Mya, Dawson (by 1/30)

 - Camera
     - Adjust exposure options